sebinseban/km44besd06/README.md

         45
         4

+        OP5:
-        OP5://store the given number in another integer in reverse and print it 2354
+        //store the given number in another integer in reverse and print it 2354

-4)Read 2 integer variable values and swap their values and print back. eg., a value 5 b value 8
+4)Read 2 integer variable values and swap their values and print back.
+        eg.. a value 5
+        b value 8

         output: a value is 8
         b value is 5

 ### 2.2 ESCAPE SEQUENCES (28/12/2021) (ASSIGNMENT 2)